formagGinoo/GuiLongchaoReverse/README.md

   return data;
 }
 ```
-And with that we successfully managed to extract and decrypt al the files inside LuaArchives.
+And with that we successfully managed to extract and decrypt all the files inside each LuaArchive.
 You can find my reimplementation with some usefull methods to extract each file, [here](https://github.com/formagGinoo/GuiLongchaoReverse/tree/7f9e90c91134e625cd3a9694199aae0ba35e2492/LuaArchiveUtils).
 I also included `SimpleTextHelper.textEncryptKey` this time.
 (PS: Im not that evil ^_~)

 ---

 ## 5. Lua Bytecode

-Finally we have some Lua bytecode of the scripts used in the game, probably not all the script, some are surely inside some assetbundles.
-The lua version used by the game is 5.1.5, also confirmed by the bytecode magic header: LuaQ.
-There is not any sort of custom header, like the one used in Xlua Lua 5.3.5, but the developers swapped the order on the OPCODES, and made also something else.
+Finally we have some Lua bytecode of the scripts used in the game, probably not all the scripts, some are surely inside some assetbundles.
+The lua version used by the game is `5.1.5`, also confirmed by the bytecode magic header: `LuaQ`.
+There is not any sort of custom header, like the one used in `Xlua - Lua 5.3.5`, but the developers swapped the order on the OPCODES, and maybe made also something else.
 How do i know that?
-Well, by using a preatty helpul tool [XLuaDumper](https://github.com/fengberd/xLuaDumper/tree/master).
-This tool was made for an xlua.dll that used Lua 5.3.5, so i had to single change the functions used, and their arguments:
+Well, by using a pretty helpul tool [XLuaDumper](https://github.com/fengberd/xLuaDumper/tree/master).
+This tool was made for a xlua.dll that used `Lua 5.3.5`, so i had to change the functions used, and their arguments:
 - from `luaL_loadfilex(lua_State * L, const char* file, const char* mode)` to `luaL_loadfile(lua_State * L, const char* file)`
 - from `lua_dump(lua_State * L, lua_Writer writer, void* data, int strip)` to `lua_dump(lua_State * L, lua_Writer writer, void* data)`